ibm-cloud-docs/pattern-vpc-security/overview.md

 ## Endpoint Detection / Endpoint Protection (EDR/EPP) Capability
 {: #EDR-EPP}

 EDR/EPP security is a detection and protect mechanism that works at the operating system and application levels.
-This can loosely thought of anti-virus on a server, but today’s EDR/EPP solutions provide so much more like hardening, software patching, compliance monitoring, threat hunting, etc.  Now within {{site.data.keyword.Bluemix_notm}}’s Security and Compliance solution is a component known as Cloud Workload Protection.
+This can loosely thought of anti-virus on a server, but today’s EDR/EPP solutions provide so much more like hardening, software patching, compliance monitoring, threat hunting, etc.  Now within {{site.data.keyword.Bluemix_notm}}’s Security and Compliance Center solution is a component known as Cloud Workload Protection.
 This could be likened to Endpoint Protection / Detection (EPP/EDR) security.
 This provides a broad range of security capabilities to include:

 -   A unified and centralized framework to manage the security and compliance of applications, workloads, and infrastructure,
 -   Host and image scanning, auditing, and runtime vulnerability management capabilities,